-Funded in part through a cooperative agreement with the U.S. Small Business Administration.
+The Women’s Business Center is funded in part by the U.S. Small Business Administration.
 All opinions, conclusions, or recommendations expressed are those of the author(s) and do not necessarily reflect the view of the SBA.
 All SBA programs or cosponsored programs are extended to the public on a nondiscriminatory basis.
 Reasonable accommodations for persons with disabilities will be made, if requested, at least 2 weeks in advance.
-Contact: Isla, Isla@rencenter.org, (415) 348-6227register here
+Contact: Isla, Isla@rencenter.org, (415) 348-6227

 - Isla Covarrubias